Six siblings with an unorthodox upbringing must come to terms with their father's actions.

 They have not been the same EVER SINCE.

-Being the apple of Hollywood’s eye is great for an action/adventure hero, but Rex Ronin knows he needs to break out of his typecast roles if he hopes to have any longevity on the silver screen.
+Being the apple of Hollywood’s eye is great for a billionaire action/adventure hero, but Rex Rockford knows he needs to break out of his typecast roles if he hopes to have any longevity on the silver screen.
 A fresh new role by a new director, filmed on the deserted Hawaiian Island of Koho’olawe, will grant Rex decades of acting opportunities and maybe even make him feel like a true hero, like his father.
 But a tropical storm strands him at sea, and when he makes land, Rex is saved by a woman running a wildlife preserve—on the very land Rex’s agent is turning into a mega-resort, one that will ensure Rex’s fame and fortune for the next hundred years.

 Taking care of living things is what Tori Jackson does best; after all, she knows what it’s like to be broken and discarded.
 A car accident has scarred her, both physically and emotionally, so living among nature and protecting everything on her reserve is all that matters to her.
 So when a scruffy, shipwrecked vagabond shows up on her doorstep, Tori has no compunction against helping him.
 The only problem is that her reserve didn’t get the land renewal in time, and now her beloved property is at risk of turning into a concrete tourist destination.
 With no money, no power, and a coalition intent on stealing the land out from underneath her, Tori needs something extraordinary to save everything she holds dear.